mtalexan/fleek-config/README.md

 Shared secret keys used by tools home-manager installs might not be convenient to configure manually on every system.
 These make use of `agenix` to manually add them as encrypted `*.age` files in the `secrets/` folder.

-Files that are part of the home-manager config itselt (*.nix files), but that contain private or secret values make use of `git-agecrypt` to automatically store them in git as encrypted `*.age` files, but make them visible unencrypted in your working directory.
+Files that are part of the home-manager config itself (*.nix files), but that contain private or secret values make use of `git-agecrypt` to automatically store them in git as encrypted `*.age` files, but make them visible unencrypted in your working directory.

 #### Agenix Secrets